ambraperugini/Quarto_ARCA/README.md

-# Quarto_ARCA
+**Quarto x ARCA**

-This page hosts the materials of the course of Rmarkdown using Quarto, the course id held in Italian, therefore materials will be in Italian.
+This page hosts the materials of the course of Rmarkdown using Quarto, the course is held in Italian, therefore materials will be in Italian.